 Before there was pumpkin spice, there was Masala Chai – the traditional Indian tea made with cardamom, ginger and cloves.
 Chefs use masala chai blends to add warming spices to desserts and fall favorites like pumpkin and apples.
-We’re in love with these Masala Chai spiced donuts, these masala chai pumpkin muffins and this pumpkin pie.
+We’re in love with these Masala Chai spiced donuts, these masala chai cinnamon rolls and this pumpkin pie.

 Cooking with Herbal Teas

-Herbal teas are just as flexible and useful in the kitchen, and without any of the caffeine!
-Check out some of our favorite herbs to cook with below.
+Herbal teas are just as flexible and useful in the kitchen as Camellia sinensis, but without any of the caffeine!
+Check out some of our favorite herbs to cook with.

-Chamomile imparts a buttery floral note to most things it’s added to, making it a kitchen staple.
+Chamomile imparts a buttery floral note to most things, making it a kitchen staple.
 It’s also a great anti-inflammatory!
-Use it in place of water in hummus, in this corn chowder recipe and this Chamomile vinaigrette for a subtle unexpected flavor.
+Use it in place of water in hummus, in this corn chowder recipe and in this chamomile vinaigrette for a subtle unexpected flavor.

-Everyone’s favorite minty herb can be used in a myriad of ways!
-We love this recipe using Peppermint to make ice cream, steeping the tea in the milk for several hours.
-Using Peppermint instead of water when making syrup is also a delicious way to make refreshing cocktails in the summer, or adding a little to hot chocolate in the winter!
+Everyone’s favorite minty herb can be used in myriad ways!
+We love this recipe using Peppermint to make ice cream by steeping the tea in milk for several hours.
+Using a peppermint brew instead of plain water when making syrup is also a delicious way to make refreshing cocktails in the summer, or a minty hot chocolate in the winter!
 Peppermint also lends itself nicely to many desserts around the holidays.

-Rooibos is the indigenous plant known as aspalathus linearis grown in South Africa, and loved for it’s health properties and smooth mouthfeel.
-Rooibos has a varying flavor when you take into consideration the many blends we have with rooibos in them.
-Adding it to recipes gives an extra boost of antioxidants and of course, an interesting flavor.
-Green rooibos can be used in this roasted butternut squash soup recipe, red rooibos is used for this rooibos applesauce recipe, and our flavored blends work great as a base for a caffeine-free smoothie!
+Rooibos is the indigenous plant known as aspalathus linearis grown in South Africa, and loved for it’s health properties and smooth mouth feel.
+Adding it to recipes gives an extra boost of antioxidants and, of course, an interesting flavor.
+Green rooibos can be used in this roasted butternut squash soup recipe, red rooibos in this applesauce recipe, and any of our flavored rooibos blends work great as a base for a caffeine-free smoothie!

 Crimson Berry Fruit Tisane

 Loved for it’s strong and juicy flavor, our Crimson Berry tisane is extremely versatile and adds a bold, fruity flavor to anything.
-Made up of organic hibiscus, organic currants, organic rosehips, organic elderberries, organic cranberries, organic South African rooibos and natural summer fruit flavors, it packs a sweet/tart punch!
+Made up of organic hibiscus, organic currants, organic rosehips, organic elderberries, organic cranberries, and organic South African rooibos, it packs a sweet/tart punch!
 Try it in popsicles for a healthy treat in the summer or experiment with our tea-infused yogurt recipe.